Madelinethong/Text-to-Picture-System/README.md

 ## Model Training
 ### Setup
 For this project, the programming languages and development environment used are:
-1. Programming languages - Python, HTML, CSS
+1. Programming languages - Python
 2. Development environment: Google Colab

 In Google Colab, run the following command to access Google Drive from Google Colab: